uvalib/happymapper/README.md

       <updated>2011-07-10T06:52:27Z</updated>
     </feed>

-In this case you would need to map an element to a new Link class just to access its attributes, except that there is an alternate syntax.
+In this case you would need to map an element to a new `Link` class just to access `<link>`s attributes, except that there is an alternate syntax.
 Instead of

     class Feed
     # ....